Final-year or fourth-year scholarship

 Aurecon is an engineering and infrastructure advisory company.
 Working alongside their clients they co-create clever, innovative solutions to some of the world’s most complex challenges, adding value across the project lifecycle through deep technical and advisory expertise.
 Their clients’ ideas and aspirations drive all that they do.

-The successful applicant will be guaranteed the opportunity to undertake a work placement at Aurecon – joining a diverse and global team.
+The successful applicant will undertake a period of work experience during the year at Aurecon – joining a diverse and global team, with the view to offer permanent full-time employment after the successful applicant completes their studies.
 The aim is to help the student develop skills and knowledge and enhance their industry experience.
 They will work on projects in a collaborative environment, actively contributing and drawing on the experience of others.
 The type of work to be undertaken – and level of commitment – will be negotiated between the successful student and Aurecon.

 - an Australian citizen or a holder of a permanent resident visa and a resident of South Australia